 - A. The credit risk of the Company is the risk of financial loss suffered by the Company arising from the failure of customers or counterparties of financial instruments to fulfill contractual obligations.
-It mainly comes from counterparties' inability to settle accounts receivable in accordance with the payment terms - B. The Company has established credit risk management from the Company's perspective.
+It mainly comes from counterparties' inability to settle accounts receivable in accordance with the payment terms. - B. The Company has established credit risk management from the Company's perspective.
 In accordance with the internal credit policy, each operating entity within the Company must conduct management and credit risk analysis of each new customer before deciding payment and delivery terms and conditions.
-The internal risk control system evaluates the credit quality of customers by considering their financial positions, past experience, and other factors.
-Individual risk limits are set by the board of directors based on internal or external ratings, and the drawdown of credit limits is regularly monitored. - C. The Company adopts IFRS 9 to set the premise and assumption that when a contract payment is overdue for more than 30 days in accordance with the agreed payment terms, it is deemed that the credit risk of a financial asset has increased significantly since the initial recognition. - D. Based on the Company's historical experience in payment collection, when a contract payment is overdue for more than 181 days, it is deemed to have been in default. - E. After the recourse procedures, the Company writes off the amount of financial assets that cannot be reasonably expected to be recovered.
-However, the Company will continue to carry out the legal recourse procedures to preserve the creditor's rights.
-The Company has provided an allowance for all losses, and the such overdue payments with recourse activities going on amounted to NT\$214,775 on both December 31, 2022 and 2021.
+The internal risk control system evaluates the credit quality of customers by considering their financial positions, past experience, and other factors. - C. The Company adopts IFRS 9 to set the premise and assumption that when a contract payment is overdue for more than 30 days in accordance with the agreed payment terms, it is deemed that the credit risk of a financial asset has increased significantly since the initial recognition. - D. Based on the Company's historical experience in payment collection, when a

-F. The Company has included forward-looking considerations for the future and adjusted the loss rate established based on historical and current information in a specific period so as to estimate the allowances for losses on accounts receivable.
-The provision matrix as of December 31, 2022 and 2021 is as follows:
+- contract payment is overdue for more than 181 days, it is deemed to have been in default. - E. After the recourse procedures, the Company writes off the amount of financial assets that cannot be reasonably expected to be recovered.
+However, the Company will continue to carry out legal recourse procedures to preserve the creditor's rights.
+The Company has provided an allowance for all losses, and such overdue payments with recourse activities going on amounted to NT\$214,775 on both December 31, 2023 and 2022. - F. The Company has included forward-looking considerations for the future and adjusted the loss rate established based on historical and current information in a specific period so as to estimate the allowances for losses on accounts receivable.
+The provision matrix as of December 31, 2023 and 2022 is as follows: